Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/em.dm.tdem1dinv.rst

 TDEM 1D Inversion
 -----------------
-TDEM (time domain electromagnetic) inversion makes use of the SimPEG library (see references below).
-The inversion is 1D, so it requires as input a single measurement.
+TDEM (time domain electromagnetic) inversion makes use of the SimPEG library (Cockett et al., 2015; Heagy et al., 2017).
 Since the inversion is 1D, it inverts data at a single station/sampling point.
-Line data can be imported using the **Import XYZ Data** module in the Vector menu.
+Line data can be imported using the :doc:`Import XYZ Data<vector.dm.importxyzdata>` module in the Vector menu.

 The SkyTEM Bookpurnong TDEM data used in this example are downloaded from the SimPEG website (https://docs.simpeg.xyz).
 It consists of an airborne TDEM data in a tab-delimited **TXT** file with an accompanying **TXT** file with the window times.
 A header file (**HDR**) contains the survey information including the projection information that is required during data import.